 Please contact the school's Financial Services Leader for payment options.
-The school accepts cash and credit card payments.
-Financial aid recipients understand that monies received on their behalf are applied first to tuition costs.
-There will be a late payment fee of \$25.00 for any payments that are late over 10 calendar day.
+The school accepts cash, credit card, and personal check payments.
+Financial aid recipients understand that monies received on their behalf are applied first to tuition costs. \There will be a late payment fee of \$25 .00 for any payments that are late over 10 calendar day.